Normalized image of a vector by an infinite product of nonnegative matrices: Abstract

 \section{Abstract}

-Let $\nu$ be a measure on the set $\{0,1,\dots,b-1\}^\mathbb N$, linearly representable by means of a finite set $\mathcal M$ of square nonnegative matrices.
-To prove that $\nu$ has the weak Gibbs property, one generally uses the uniform convergence on $\mathcal M^\mathbb N$ of the sequence of vectors $n\mapsto\frac{A_1\cdots A_nc}{\Vert A_1\cdots A_nc\Vert}$, where $c$ is a positive column-vector.
-We give a sufficient condition for this convergence to hold, that we apply to some measures defined by Bernoulli convolution.
-Secondarily we prove that the sequence of matrices $n\mapsto\frac{A_1\cdots A_n}{\Vert A_1\cdots A_n\Vert}$ in general diverges.
-Both examples we give are related with the fundamental curves studied for intance by Micchelli, Prautzsch, Daubechies, Lagarias, Berger, Wang.
+To prove that a measure, linearly representable by means of a finite set of nonnegative matrices $\mathcal M$, has the weak-Gibbs property, one check the uniform convergence (on $\mathcal M^\mathbb N$) of the sequence of vectors $\frac{A_1\cdots A_nc}{\Vert A_1\cdots A_nc\Vert}$ ($c$ positive column-vector).
+The main theorem gives a sufficient condition for this sequence to converge pointwise.
+This theorem generalizes the Birkhoff contraction method because it can be used even if the matrices have many zero entries.
+We also look at the convergence of the sequence of matrices $\frac{A_1\cdots A_n}{\Vert A_1\cdots A_n\Vert}$.
+The measures defined by Bernoulli convolution are in certain cases linearly representable; we give two example of weak-Gibbs Bernoullt convolutions, by using the Birkhoff contraction coefficient for the first and the theorem for the second.
+Furthermore we explicit the relationship between the notions of Bernoulli convolution, fundamental curves and lattice two-scale difference equations.